-God has called and you have followed that call to SUM Bible College and Theological Seminary (SUM).
-We are excited to welcome you to a great place to learn and grow.
+When God called, you followed that call to SUM Bible College and Theological Seminary (SUM).
+You entered a great place to learn and grow.
 In the academic classrooms you will discover new information that will transform your heart, habits, as well as your mind.

-When you enter the classroom, the professors will have your growth in mind!
-They will challenge and support you along the journey.
-There is a very good chance that the professor is currently in field ministry, yet their academic qualifications are strongly commended.
+The professors bring a wealth of hands-on-experience in ministry, as well as strong academic qualifications.
+When you enter the classroom, the professors will challenge and support you along the journey.
 They will pray with you, laugh with you, and maybe even cry with you.
 They will challenge your mind with academic excellence as well as guide your heart in personal mentorship.

 The professors and academic department administrators welcome you to this exciting season of personal growth.
-As we join together to realize that growth, join us as we invite the Holy Spirit into the classroom to form us into the people He intends us to become.
+As we join together to realize that growth, let us all invite the Holy Spirit into the classroom to form us into the people He intends us to become.